thierrytribout/SNP_GWAS/Examples/Ex3/Ex3_Readme.txt

 The following paramter files are examples for GWAS on chromosome 14:

+- use of genotype (.raw) and map (.map) files prepared with PLINK software

 - estimate ADDITIVE AND DOMINANCE effects of the variants (GWAS_TYPE = add_dom)

 - The GWAS model includes a fixed overal mean AND A FIXED REGRESSION COEFFICIENT whose covariate is in 2nd column of perfromance file